-Students declaring the Psychology Major before May 1, 2021 fall under these graduation requirements.
-Please consult Locus to confirm your graduation requirements.
-If you fall under these graduation requirements and would like to switch to 2021-2020 Psychology Major please consult with your University or CAS advisor to make the change.
+Students declaring the Psychology Major before July 1, 2021 fall under these graduation requirements.
+Look under the Academic Progress Tile and click My Academic Requirements If you Requirement Term (or Catalog Year) for the Psychology Major is before Fall 2021 then these are your requirements.
+If you declared your major under an earlier catalog and would like to switch to the newer requirements please consult with your University or CAS advisor to make the change.

 A total of 12 psychology courses plus two ancillary quantitative courses are required.
 Psychology honors requires 13 courses including 369/370.
 Six psychology courses can be fulfilled with courses transferred into Loyola.

 Students must take 101, 304, 306, 2 courses from Group A, 2 courses from Group B, 1 advanced laboratory course, and 1 capstone course as part of the 12-course major.
 The remaining courses may be any psychology course except 100.